KingsleyAmankwah/Angular-Advanced-Concepts/Day-01/Reactive_programming.md

 ## Key concepts

+- #### Data streams

-- <b>Data streams</b>: Data is treated as a continuous flow of events or values over time, rather than static values.
+  Data streams can represent anything from user input, server responses.
+It is treated as a continuous flow of events or values over time, rather than static values.

+- #### Observables

-- <b> Observables</b>: They represent responses from events.
-When an event occurs, an Observable can emit a response associated with that event, and observers can subscribe to the Observable to receive these responses
+  You can say that Observables represent responses from events.
+Observables are essentially streams of data that can emit values over time.
+When an event occurs, an Observable can emit a response associated with that event, and observers can subscribe to the Observable to receive these responses.
+This makes Observables particularly useful in handling asynchronous or time-based event data, such as user input, HTTP requests, or any other type of event that might produce data over time..

-- <b>Operators</b>: Functions that transform, filter, combine, or otherwise manipulate data streams, creating new streams.
+- #### Operators

+  Operators are functions that allow complex asynchronous code to be easily composed in a declarative manner.
+Using the map and filter operators, you can transform the data received from the endpoint before it's handled by the subscriber.

+- #### Non-blocking

-- <b>Non-blocking </b>: Reactive programs don't block while waiting for events or data.
+  Reactive programs don't block while waiting for events or data.
 They can continue processing other tasks, making them efficient and scalable.

+- #### Declarative
-- <b> Declarative </b>: Reactive programs often use a declarative style, where you specify what you want to happen (the desired outcome), rather than how to make it happen (the imperative steps).
+  Reactive programs often use a declarative style, where you specify what you want to happen (the desired outcome), rather than how to make it happen (the imperative steps).

 ## Common use cases